NicAOB97/EDA-Drug-Decriminalisation/README.md

 ![LSE: A](images/drugs.jpeg?raw=true "LSE: A")

 Large amounts of money are invested in the war on drugs and the general consensus is that this should continue.
 However, some countries have decided to test out different approaches.
-Drug decriminalisation is the act of abolishing criminal punishments related to acts involving drug posession and consumption, these can still have economic sactions attached to them. <br>
+Drug decriminalisation is the act of abolishing criminal punishments related to acts involving drug possession and consumption, these can still have economic sanctions attached to them. <br>
 This project explores the following hypotheses:
 - Drug decriminalisation increases levels of wellbeing in a country
 - Decriminalisation will reduce the number of drug related deaths